yonicd/covrpage/README.md

 ## Usage

 ```
-# assuming you are in your pacakage directory
+# assuming you are in your package directory

 covrpage('.')

-# assuming you are not in your pacakage directory
+# assuming you are not in your package directory

 covrpage('another_directory')
 ```